-With over 230 faculty, General Medicine is the largest division within the University of Michigan’s Department of Internal Medicine.
+With over 150 faculty, General Medicine is one of the largest divisions within the University of Michigan’s Department of Internal Medicine.
 Our faculty and staff support the mission of the Medical School by providing excellence and innovation in patient care, education, and research.

 We provide general and preventive medicine at nine different clinic locations for adults with health conditions including arthritis, asthma, diabetes, hypertension, and heart disease.
 We provide preventive care such as immunizations, health counseling, medicine/pediatrics, and sports physicals.
 Finally, we help coordinate care with subspecialist colleagues for our many patients with multiple medical conditions.